Dnt-knw/Photo-gallery/README.md

 But there is something...
 In the app, you only see the name of your photo without specifying the format.
 You should keep in mind that "Photo.jpg " and "Photo.png" are two completely different photos.
-Also avoid adding copies of photos.
-You can also add gif files
+Also avoid adding copies of photos

 ## Browser support